SamanthaCorner/100daysPython-DAY-2/README.md

 * The BMI is calculated by dividing a person's weight (in kg) by the square of their height (in m):

 * Warning you should convert the result to a whole number.

+# Your Life in Weeks

+* Create a program using maths and f-Strings that tells us how many days, weeks, months we have left if we live until 90 years old.

+* It will take your current age as the input and output a message with our time left in this format: "You have x days, y weeks, and z months left."
+Where x, y and z are replaced with the actual calculated numbers.